 I wonder what’s up, “I’m the closest to a Mister Adams here, even if I’m only sixteen.
-Mum and Dad are in the middle of a divorce and Dad is overseas on duty with the Army right now.
+Mum and Dad are in the middle of a divorce, and Dad is overseas on duty with the Army right now.
 So I’m it.”

-I gulp, because I now suspect there’s a big problem; I’ve seen far too many shows with police procedures that start with something like that.
+I gulp, because I now suspect there’s a big problem.
+I’ve seen far too many shows with police procedures that start with something like that.
 “No. What’s happened?
 Where are they?”
 I’m very worried now.

 “I’m sorry, there’s been an accident.
 Their SUV was hit by a drunk.”

-About half an hour later we arrive at the hospital to find Mr Belling just pulling up; he lives more North than we do.
+About half an hour later we arrive at the hospital to find Mr Belling just pulling up; he lives more north than we do.
 We enter the hospital with Senior Constable Harris leading.
 At one turn we take I notice Mr Belling glance over at Constable Jenkins.
-She nods yes, nods at me, and shakes her head no. I wonder what that’s all about, because Mr Belling goes very white and nods while glancing at me.
+She nods yes, nods at me, and shakes her head no. I wonder what that’s all about, because Mr Belling goes very white while glancing at me, and nods.
 A moment later I know what it’s all about when we approach a set of doors marked ‘Morgue.’
-My heart stutters while I think, 'Oh God no!
-Not this, not all of them.'
+My heart stutters while I think, Oh God no!
+Not this, not all of them.

 Grandfather answers, and I say, “Gramps, turn the extra speaker off, please?
 I need to talk to you in private,” while I lean against the wall.

-“Sorry, Al, the switch is broken and it’s stuck in the on position.
+“Sorry, Al, the switch is broken, and it’s stuck in the on position.
 Anyway, your grandmother will kill me if I spoke to any of you kids on my own.
 So just go ahead and speak, I doubt there’s anything you can say we both shouldn’t know at once.”

-I know it’s no use arguing with him when he’s in one of his moods, so I bite the bullet and talk, “This afternoon there was a car accident on the way home from the theme park.
+I know it’s no use arguing with him when he’s in one of his moods, so I bite the bullet, and talk, “This afternoon there was a car accident on the way home from the theme park.
 I was the only one who didn’t go.
 They got hit by a drunk and are at Hornsby Hospital, in the Morgue.”

-Silence; a squeaky, “All dead?”
+Silence.
+Then a squeaky, “All dead?”

-I hear the emergency alert operator call to another, "Forget trying to check with echo one six niner four, roll the ambulance now."
-There's an indistinct response.
-"Thank you, Sir.
-I’ve got your number from the ID system and note you’re on the response list.
+Then she says, “Thank you, Sir.
+I’ve got your number from the ID system, and I see you’re on the response list.
 Can you tell us why you think it’s a heart attack, please?”
-Mr Belling walks out and joins me.
+Mr Belling walks out, and joins me.

 “I wouldn’t be betting on any other cause, either.
 We’ll do what we can for them.
 You best look after yourself now, Sir.”